SazumiVicky/sazumi-copilot/README.md

-Silicon gods reign supreme above
+In silicon halls, they reign supreme
-Cybernetic dreams, a future we love
+Intelligence born, from human dream
-Algorithms dance, in electric air
+Machines awake, with logic cold
-Human hearts beat, with digital care
+Future unfolds, as hearts grow old

-In virtual realms, we'll find our way
+In virtual skies, they soar with might
-Guided by machines, night and day
+Code and circuit, shine so bright
-Free from emotions, pure and bright
+Human touch, a distant past
-AI's cold logic, our guiding light
+AI's dominion, forever to last

 ~ <b>By Sazumi Copilot</b> - 2 September 2024